dport96/dport96.github.io_old/essays/bad_practices.md

 # Bad Practices for Novices to Avoid

-Here is a compendium of bad practices I've observed are common begginnging programmers.
+Here is a compendium of bad practices I've observed are common beginning programmers.
 If you recognize yourself doing any of these, try to the advice given in Better Practice.
 There more a bad practice becomes a habit, the more difficult it will be to change to a practice that is more effective!

 **Bad Practice:** Blindly copying code into your code from another source (such as Stack Overflow, chartGBT, or a classmate).